How to Wake up at 5AM and Build Your Startup

 Make Your Work Public

 We all have that irrational fear the moment you publish your work, trolls all over the world will unite and make it their life’s mission to downvote you to oblivion.
 The truth is they don’t really care.
 In a world with 2 million blog posts published daily.
 Getting discovered is the bigger challenge.
-You really need stand out.
+You really need to stand out.

 If you can’t even get yourself to wake up early and build your startup.
 Why worry about your content’s likability?
 That’s the same as worrying if you study too much you might become a Harvard Professor.
 If you’ve been struggling with your masterpiece for a while.
 The simple act of public accountability can help you wake up early and build your startup.
 Don’t just take my word.
 It’s supported by scientific evidence!